 Throat cancer is associated with other cancers.
-Some throat cancer patients also are diagnosed at the same time with cancer of the mouth, esophagus, or lung at the same time.
-Some people with throat cancer develop these cancers later on.
-Bladder cancer can occur in patients with throat cancer, because smoking increases the risk of this type of cancer, too.
+Fifteen percent of throat cancer patients also are diagnosed at the same time with cancer of the mouth, esophagus or lung.
+Another 10% to 20% of people with throat cancer develop these other cancers later on.

-Throat cancer is more common among men than women, probably because more men smoke.
-This cancer is less common among people younger than 55.
-Many throat cancers can be treated successfully.
-However, treatment may affect the person's ability to speak.
+Throat cancer is more common among men, probably because smoking is more common among men.
+This type of cancer is less common among people under age 55.
+Many throat cancers can be treated successfully, but the treatment may affect the person's ability to speak.

-When throat cancer affects your vocal cords, the first symptom is a change in your voice.
-You may sound hoarse or raspy.
-Other symptoms of throat cancer include
+When throat cancer affects your vocal cords, the first symptom is a change in the sound of your voice, especially a persistent rasp or hoarseness.
+Other symptoms of throat cancer include:

-a sense of a "lump in the throat" or a constant need to swallow
+- A sense of a "lump in the throat" or a need to swallow

 Doctors describe cancer using numerical stages.
-For example, a Stage 0 or Stage I tumor has not grown very far into tissues.
-A Stage III or IV tumor may be growing through and beyond nearby tissues.
+For example, a stage 0 or stage I tumor has not invaded very far into surrounding tissues, while a stage III or IV tumor may be penetrating throughout and beyond surrounding tissues.

-PET scanning is the newest way to evaluate the extent of a cancer.
+PET scanning is the newest addition to the evaluation of the extent of a cancer spread.
 The test helps to evaluate whether lymph nodes in the neck have cancer and whether the cancer has spread to other parts of the body.
-Doctors may also use it to plan your treatment, or as part of your long-term follow-up care.
+It is proving to be very helpful in treatment planning and in long-term follow-up care.

 Without treatment, throat cancer will continue to grow.

-Because throat cancer is usually caused by a person's behavior, it can be prevented.
-If you smoke, get help to quit.
-Don't use smokeless tobacco products.
-Eat a healthy, balanced diet.
-Use alcohol only in moderation.
-Most experts recommend that women have no more than one drink a day and that men have no more than two drinks a day.
+- Use alcohol only in moderation.
+Most experts recommend that women avoid more than one drink a day and that men avoid more than two drinks a day.

-The type of treatment you'll receive depends largely on the cancer's stage (how far it has spread).
+The type of treatment recommended depends largely on how far the cancer has spread at the time treatment begins.
 The preferred treatments for the early stages of throat cancer are radiation therapy and surgery.
 In more advanced cases, chemotherapy may be given in combination with surgery and/or radiation.
 When throat cancer already has spread widely throughout the body, chemotherapy may be given alone.
-Under these circumstances, surgery or radiation is unlikely to help, and it's unlikely the cancer can be cured.
+Under these circumstances, surgery or radiation is unlikely to provide additional benefit, and it's unlikely the cancer can be cured.

-Stage 0 throat cancers have not become invasive.
-They usually can be treated by removing the affected tissue.
+- Stage 0 throat cancers usually can be treated by surgically stripping off the affected layer of tissue.

-Stage III or IV throat cancers likely will require a combination of surgery, radiation therapy and chemotherapy.
+- Stage III or IV throat cancers likely will require some combination of surgery, radiation therapy and chemotherapy.

-Most cancers at later stages require the removal of part or all of the larynx or pharynx.
-Surgical removal of part or all of the larynx is called laryngectomy.
+Most cancers at later stages require the surgical removal of part or all of the larynx or pharynx.
+Surgical removal of the larynx is called laryngectomy.
 Surgical removal of part or all of the pharynx is called pharyngectomy.
 A laryngectomy is the most common surgery for throat cancer.
 Even if only part of the larynx is removed, the patient will lose some speaking ability and will require special techniques or reconstructive procedures to regain the use of his or her voice.